Simple data balancing achieves competitive worst-group-accuracy: Popular worst-group-accuracy benchmarks

 \item \textbf{Waterbirds} \citep{wah2011caltech, sagawa2019distributionally} contains images of birds cut and pasted on different backgrounds.
 The task is to classify specimens into water birds or land birds.
 The attribute indicates whether the bird appears on its natural habitat or not.

 \item \textbf{MultiNLI} \citep{williams2017broad, sagawa2019distributionally} is a dataset containing pairs of sentences.
 The task is to classify the relationship between the two sentences as being a contradiction, an entailment, or none of the two.
-The attribute indicates whether there is a negation word in the second sentence.
-When a negation word is present, contradiction is the most likely label.
+The attribute indicates the presence of the negation words: 'no', 'never', 'nobody' or 'nothing' in the second sentence.
+The presence of these words makes the 'contradiction' label more likely in this dataset.
+We've kept this limited list of negation words to have comparable results with previous literature.

 \item \textbf{CivilComments} \citep{borkan2019nuanced, koh2021wilds} is a dataset containing comments from online forums.
 The task is to classify whether a comment is toxic or not.
 There are multiple attributes annotating the content of each comment, relating to: male, female, LGBT, black, white, Christian, Muslim, other religion.
 Following \citet{sagawa2019distributionally}, we consider a \emph{coarse} version of the CivilComments dataset to train gDRO.\@ This coarse version provides a binary attribute indicating if any of the eight attributes listed above appears in the comment. \end{itemize}